 Quality by Being Careful

-There seems to be a de-facto mentality throughout the industry within organizations that lack an established strategy to achieve and maintain quality.
-I call it quality by being careful and it is the simplistic comprehension that you can achieve quality and reduce defects simply by being careful enough.
+and it is the simplistic comprehension that you can achieve quality and reduce defects simply by being careful enough.
 My concern is not that people use it as a principle, but rather that people use it as a base for the assumptions that guide their choice of process strategies.
 Although there is clear value in being mindful about your code, I will argue that this mentality in its pure form is incomplete, doesn’t scale, and can be downright counterproductive in the context of legacy systems or projects where inferior test coverage and lacking requirements is the norm.

 It comes natural to be careful when you got something at stake, and generally I would not suggest there is something wrong with it.
 It makes you focused and it might make you avoid sloppiness, but I consider it important to acknowledge the limitations of this mentality when you are collaborating with a team on a shared codebase.
 In the context of software development I first encountered this way of thinking as early as the first assignments at the university.
 We used to stay up late the night before the deadline and tinker haphazardly with the code until we got something that resembled the stated requirements.
 We scrutinized the code a couple of extra times before we handed in what felt like a house of cards assembled with glue and duct tape, and we hoped that this extra inspection would catch any remaining mistakes.
-Needless to say, this way of working is severely unprofessional and we all swore to never do anything similar once we got any real job.
+Needless to say, this way of working is severely unprofessional and we all swore to never do anything similar once we got any real job

 After a few years of experience and plenty of discussions with other developers in the industry, I have concluded that most organizations have introduced mechanisms to avoid this kind of last minute code scrutiny, whether they have dedicated testers, quality assurers or automated acceptance tests.
 What concerns me is that even when people put these mechanism in place, I often detect that the underlying mentality is still there, and I would like to make some notes on why it is important to do something about it, and what you can do to reduce your dependency on it.